-10 < age ≤ 15 Age > 15 Clos Close-up survey of: Close-up survey of: - - all web frames and both transverse bulkheads in a - all web frames and both transverse bulkheads in two representative ballast tank (1) and (2) representative ballast tanks (1) and (2) - the upper part of one web frame in another - representative ballast tank - one transverse bulkhead in another representative ballast tank (2) (1) (2) (2) Transverse bulkhead complete, including girder system and adjacent members, and adjacent longitudinal bulkhead structure.
-Note: 1.
-Ballast tanks include topside, double hull side, double bottom, hopper side, or any combined arrangement of the afore ementioned, and peak tanks where fitted.
-2. For areas in tanks where protective coating is found to be in good condition, the extent of close-up survey may be specially considered by TL .
-3. Fe or ships having independent tanks of type C, with a midship se ction similar to that of a general cargo ship, the extent of close-up surv eys may be specially considered by TL .
-4. The extent of close-up surveys may be extended by the surveyor as deemed necessary, taking into account the maintenance of the tank. tanks under survey, the condition of the corrosion prevention system and also in the following cases: - in particular, in tanks having structural arrangements or a letails which have suffered defects in similar tanks, or on similar ships according to available information, - in tanks having structures approved with reduced scantlings.
+10 < age ≤ 15 Age > 15 Clo se-up survey of: Close-up survey of: - all web frames and both transverse bulkheads in a - all web frames and both transverse bulkheads in two representative ballast tank (1) and (2) representative ballast tanks (1) and (2) - the upper part of one web frame in another representative ballast tank - one transverse bulkhead in another representative ballast tank (2) (1) (1) Complete transverse web frame including adjacent structural members.
+(2) 2) Transverse bulkhead complete, including girder system and adjacent members, and adjacent longitudinal bulkhead structure.
+Not Ballast tanks include topside, double hull side, double bo ottom, hopper side, or any combined arrangement of the rementioned, and peak tanks where fitted. a good condition, the extent of close-up survey may be specially sidered by TL . ction similar to that of a general cargo ship, the extent of close-up veys may be specially considered by TL .
+4 .
+7 The extent of close-up surveys may be extended by the surveyor c as deemed necessary, taking into account the maintenance of the tanl ks under survey, the condition of the corrosion prevention syste m and also in the following cases: in particular, in tanks having structural arrangements or a letails which have suffered defects in similar tanks, or on similar - ships according to available information, - ships according to available information,